The Patient Voices Network is a community of patients, families and caregivers working with health care partners to improve our health care system.

 Health Care Partners

-Health care partners are health authorities, health organizations, and non-profit organizations.
+Health care partners are health authorities, health organizations, and non-profit organizations who share our vision of including patient voices to improve quality of care.
 We establish close relationships with them, working together to identify and create volunteer opportunities for patients.
 We strongly believe that this process helps ensure that opportunities are meaningful for both health care partners and patients.

 The perspective of patients and their families will change health care because we are ‘experts by experience.’
 We are motivated by a strong desire that no more families should suffer.
 PVN gives us the opportunity to partner with professionals who see the same problems but can be hampered by being embedded in the very system that created them.